icon-project/IIPs/IIPS/iip-1.md

 There are three types of IIP:

-- A **Standard Track IIP** describes any change that affects most or all ICON implementations, such as a change to the the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using ICON.
+- A **Standard Track IIP** describes any change that affects most or all ICON implementations, such as a change to the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using ICON.
 Furthermore Standard IIPs can be broken down into the following categories.
 Standards Track IIPs consist of three parts, a design document, implementation, and finally if warranted an update to the formal specification.
   - **Core** - improvements requiring a consensus fork, as well as changes that are not necessarily consensus critical but may be relevant to [“core dev” discussions](https://github.com/icon-project/pm).
   - **Networking** - includes improvements around p2p communication protocols.
   - **Interface** - includes improvements around client API/RPC specifications and standards, and also certain language-level standards.
   - **IRC** - application-level standards and conventions, including contract standards such as token standards ([IRC2](https://github.com/icon-project/IIPs/issues/2), [IRC3](https://github.com/icon-project/IIPs/issues/3)).
 - An **Informational IIP** describes an ICON design issue, or provides general guidelines or information to the ICON community, but does not propose a new feature.
 Informational IIPs do not necessarily represent ICON community consensus or a recommendation, so users and implementers are free to ignore Informational IIPs or follow their advice.
 - A **Meta IIP** describes a process surrounding ICON or proposes a change to (or an event in) a process.
 Process IIPs are like Standards Track IIPs but apply to areas other than the ICON protocol itself.
 They may propose an implementation, but not to ICON's codebase; they often require community consensus; unlike Informational IIPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in ICON development.
 Any meta-IIP is also considered a Process IIP.